-The 1st and 2nd sanction periods expire when the client has received reduced benefits for three months.
-The 3rd sanction period ends when the client's WV WORKS benefit has been closed for 3 months.
-Eligibility cannot begin until the 4th month following the imposition of the sanction.
+The sanction periods expire when the client has received reduced benefits for the appropriate number of months.
 Once the sanction period has started, it runs for the appropriate number of consecutive months, whether the case remains active or not.
 In addition, once a sanction has been imposed, it cannot be stopped until the appropriate time has elapsed.
+After a sanction period has expired, the individual will be required to re-apply for WV WORKS benefits to again receive them.